Login / Register

 The company blossomed in a corner of the state better known for truck parts than for purses and paisleys, earning adulation from fans and tax breaks from politicians.
 Then some handbags started bearing “Made in China” tags, and longtime business relationships began to fray.

-Editor’s Note, August 7, 2013: On August 2, Vera Bradley Designs, Inc., announced plans to expand its presence in the Fort Wayne area, adding 128 new jobs between now and 2017, as well as tens of thousands of square footage, in the design and distribution centers there.
-This news arrived on the heels of 124 jobs added in 2011.
+Editor’s Note, March 11, 2015: Vera Bradley Designs, Inc., has announced that it will close its New Haven factory, displacing 250 workers who may transfer to other roles in the company or receive severance packages.
+Vera Bradley will still employ 630 workers in northeast Indiana among its 2,300 nationwide.
+The company had announced plans in August 2013 to expand its presence in the Fort Wayne area, adding a total of 128 new jobs by 2017, as well as tens of thousands of square footage, in the design and distribution centers there.
+That news arrived on the heels of 124 jobs added in 2011.
 Below is our June 2009 feature story on the brand.

 Cathy Jansen loves her purse.
 She loves that it is made of lightweight cotton.
 She loves the print—a geometric crisscross of chartreuse, teal, and navy—and loves that this pattern has a name, Daisy Daisy, and loves the name itself.
 She tucks her lipstick into a Daisy Daisy cosmetics case and her cash into a Daisy Daisy wallet.
 Her iPod Nano slides into a Daisy Daisy tech case, and all of these pieces fit inside her Daisy Daisy tote.
 When she carries this purse, women she doesn’t even know compliment her.
 “I love your bag!” they say.
 And Jansen replies, “Oh, yes, it’s a Vera Bradley.”